 Some are narrow and even unsuitable for larger vehicles such as camper vans.
 So, be sure to check your route out in detail ahead of time.

 What commonality does every route have?
-Every road trips brings a bevy of natural wonders dotted with carefully designed art installations and architectural tidbits along the way.
+Every road trip brings a bevy of natural wonders dotted with carefully designed art installations and architectural tidbits along the way.

 Here’s an intro to each route to help get you started.
 The list takes you from Southern Norway’s road trips to their northern counterparts.